-Even though the newly-discovered continents were not part of Asia, (they would eventually be named after Amerigo Vespucci, a Florentine naval explorer who proved to the world that the coast of Brazil and the rest of the “West Indies” did not have core elements of the real Asian coasts), Christopher Columbus was awarded for his discovery, becoming the governor of the first permanent colony in the Americas on the island of Hispaniola (modern day Haiti).
+Even though the newly-discovered continents were not part of Asia (they would eventually be named after Amerigo Vespucci, a Florentine naval explorer who proved to the world that the coast of Brazil and the rest of the "West Indies" did not have core elements of the real Asian coasts), Christopher Columbus was awarded for his discovery, becoming the governor of the first permanent colony in the Americas on the island of Hispaniola (modern-day Haiti).

 Christopher Columbus is remembered today as one of the greatest explorers of all time.

 The discovery of the Americas shifted the balance of power, economy, and warfare in Europe, leading to the several-century-long period of aggressive exploration, conquest, and colonization.
-Because his discovery has led to the development of what is today called “modern Western word”, Christopher Columbus has remained remembered as one of the most important and influential explorers of all time, rivaled perhaps only by the Portuguese explorer Ferdinand Magellan (1480–1521) who was the first who successfully sailed around the world just three decades after the discovery of the Americas.
+Because his discovery has led to the development of what is today called modern Western word, Christopher Columbus has remained remembered as one of the most important and influential explorers of all time, rivaled perhaps only by the Portuguese explorer Ferdinand Magellan (1480–1521) who was the first who successfully sailed around the world just three decades after the discovery of the Americas.

-Christopher Columbus was a son of middle-class wool weaver and shop owner Domenico Colombo who worked and lived in cities of Genoa and Savona.
+Christopher Columbus was a son of middle-class wool weaver and shop owner Domenico Colombo who worked and lived in the cities of Genoa and Savona.
 His mother was Susanna Fontanarossa (born in Corsica), who had five children – Cristoforo, Bartolomeo, Giovanni, Giacomo, and a daughter named Bianchinetta.

 Even though he was born in Italy, Christopher Columbus became a seasoned navigator only after he settled in Portugal.

-During the 1470s, records speak of several naval jobs that Christopher Columbus undertook, mostly with Genoa ships which traveled across the Mediterranean.
-This includes a trip to Aegean islands (now a part of Greece, but then in part controlled by the Republic of Genoa), armed protection of the treasure fleets that traveled all the way to the England and Ireland, and more.
-By 1477, 26-year-old Christopher Columbus already had a lot of naval experience, has established connections with many trading families across the Europe, and has decided to settle down in Lisbon where he married Filipa Moniz Perestrelo, daughter of the Portuguese nobleman and Porto Santo governor Bartolomeu Perestrello (who also claimed to have discovered this island off the coast of Africa in North Atlantic archipelago of Madeira).
+During the 1470s, records speak of several naval jobs Christopher Columbus undertook, mostly with Genoa ships, which traveled across the Mediterranean.
+This includes a trip to the Aegean islands (now a part of Greece, but then in part controlled by the Republic of Genoa), armed protection of the treasure fleets that traveled all the way to England and Ireland, and more.
+By 1477, 26-year-old Christopher Columbus already had a lot of naval experience, has established connections with many trading families across Europe, and has decided to settle down in Lisbon where he married Filipa Moniz Perestrelo, daughter of the Portuguese nobleman and Porto Santo governor Bartolomeu Perestrello (who also claimed to have discovered this island off the coast of Africa in North Atlantic archipelago of Madeira).

 Here are some of the modern theories of his origin that appeared in public since the early 19th century: